 - Training for new employees

 Startup costs are necessary for any new business.
-They include buying the domain name, buying hosting services, and buying software to help you with your email marketing.
+They include buying the domain name, hosting services, and software to help you with your email marketing.
 You don't have to be wealthy to start a small business.
 Writing content for your blog and keeping track of expenses is a good way to get started without a lot of capital.
-If your sole trade is selling freelance services online, your startup costs will be less than if you were to start up manufacturing a product or running an illegal sales business.
-The amount of funding you have available at a startup may play a key role in determining what type of business you can start.
+If your sole trade sells freelance services online, your startup costs will be less than if you were to start manufacturing a product or running an illegal sales business.
+The amount of funding available at a startup may play a key role in determining what type of business you can start.

 How to Write a Business Plan

 Make sure you have a clear idea of what your business is going to be!
 First, write down everything you know about running the company, from what assets you will purchase to how long you plan to run it for.
 Then pick one specific thing to track for each area of your business: revenue, customers, clients, assets/costs, growth rate (how much revenue you are generating versus how much you are spending), operating expenses (what is the average cost of running your business per employee hour), net income (how much money you are earning minus how much money you are spending).

 The best way to develop a solid business plan is to gather data and facts about your industry.
 Research provides the best information about the competition, industry trends, and customer behaviour.
 You should analyze these factors to develop a plan that will make you profitable over the long run.
 Then, once you have a solid idea in place, you can work with a business coach to ensure that it takes off.

 A business plan comes in handy when trying to get financing for your business.
 Financiers are usually more interested in an enduring, successful company with a solid business plan than one that might have run into problems.
 The hope is that when you have a solid business plan, lenders will be more willing to work with you and approve your loan application.

 Sharing Your Vision With Others